University of Michigan–Dearborn: Athletics

-The Michigan–Dearborn (UMD) athletic teams are called the Wolverines (or UMD Wolverines).
-Their colors are maize and blue.
+The university's athletic teams are called the Wolverines (or Michigan-Dearborn Wolverines).
+Its colors are maize and blue.
+The teams share the nickname "Wolverines" with several other collegiate athletic teams, such as the Michigan Wolverines, the Michigan–Flint Wolverines, the Utah Valley Wolverines, the Morris Brown Wolverines, and the Grove City Wolverines.

 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Wolverine–Hoosier Athletic Conference (WHAC) since the 2004–05 academic year.

 UM–Dearborn competes in 16 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, golf, ice hockey, lacrosse and soccer; while women's sports include basketball, bowling, cross country, golf, ice hockey, soccer, softball and volleyball.
 Men's and women's bowling, along with women's ice hockey were added during the 2018–19 academic year.

 Accomplishments

 The softball team and men's ice hockey team were named WHAC champions respectively in 2017 and 2019.
 The men's basketball team was named WHAC tournament champions in 2018.

 History

 UM–Dearborn began varsity athletic competition in fall of 1974, with its soccer program.
 Beginning in 1977, the athletics teams were known as the Wolves.
 Its athletics program was substantially reformed in October 1990, with basketball and women's volleyball becoming NAIA sports and hockey being downgraded to club sport status.